 This issue is of particular concern for dog owners.
-Many can’t help but wonder about the true effects of garlic, whether it’s beneficial or damaging.
+We need to know the true effects of garlic.
 There is no doubt garlic has many uses.
 Knowing if it is healthy or harmful for dogs is not so simple.
 The answer isn’t clear-cut, black or white so to speak.
 Learn as much as you can so you can use it effectively and minimize risk.

 Can I Give My Dog Garlic?
 Answer: Yes